josh548/squirrel-csharp/docs/builtin-functions.md

 outer
 -----
-Similar to the `def` operator.
+Similar to the `def` function.
 The only difference is that `outer` binds values to symbols in the outer scope rather than the current scope.

 ```